Everything Is Content Marketing

 Views are a lagging indicator—once you start chasing that you're already lost.
 "Is this fun/interesting/good-challenging to make?" might be a better leading indicator.
 But behind all the puff, they're basically giving you pro tips on how to commercialise your videos.
 And sure, some of it might be fine—tweaking a title here or there to grab the attention a bit more.
 You want people to watch these videos, right?
 Taken individually a lot of these tips seem harmless, but whenever you hear the people giving them talk about how they think about their videos, they seem to have given themselves Terminator vision for getting views.

 You're always drawing the line somewhere.
 I think the trick is to work out where you want to draw it without getting pulled into Views Mindset.
 For most of the stuff I do, the line is "if it even slightly conflicts with the vision I've got for the thing, or my desire to have fun".
-I've been doing a podcast for nearly ten years and we have never been troubled by worries about listenership, largely because we're not in any way a viable commercial proposition—an active choice on our part.
+I've been doing a podcast for eleven years and we have never been troubled by worries about listenership, largely because we're not in any way a viable commercial proposition—an active choice on our part.
 There's a line of David Kadavy's that I frequently find myself thinking of: